tomayac/blogccasion/posts/2020/03/multi-mime-type-copying-with-the-async-clipboard-api.md

 ---
 layout: layouts/post.njk
-title: "Multi-MIME Type Copying with the Async Clipboard API"
+title: 'Multi-MIME Type Copying with the Async Clipboard API'
-author: "Thomas Steiner"
+author: 'Thomas Steiner'
-date: "2020-03-20T19:24:13"
+date: '2020-03-20T19:24:13'
 permalink: 2020/03/20/multi-mime-type-copying-with-the-async-clipboard-api/index.html
 tags:
   - Technical
 ---

 ## Copying an Image

 The [Asynchronous Clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) provides direct access to read and write clipboard data.
-Apart from *text*, since Chrome&nbsp;76, you can also copy and paste *image* data with the API.
+Apart from _text_, since Chrome&nbsp;76, you can also copy and paste _image_ data with the API.
 For more details on this, check out my
 [article on web.dev](https://web.dev/image-support-for-async-clipboard/).
 Here's the gist of how copying an image blob works: